 Fighting for every American to meaningfully participate in the political process.

-Part of the challenge of their insider approach was that their content was framed in parallel to their organizational structure.
-They needed to connect that professional strength to the kind of stories that win over readers who come across their content for the first time.
+CLC had a current Drupal 7 site that was only attracting a small audience (lawyers and researchers).
+Their insider approach to their content meant it was framed in parallel to their organizational structure.
+They needed to connect their professional clout to the stories that win over readers who come across the site for the first time.

 Our primary strategic goals were to convert that incoming interest into loyalty, and use those relationships to influence lawmakers and shape the narrative around participation in the democratic process.